radoll93/Homework3_Javascript/README.md

 1. You can generate a confidential password in this web page.

-2. Choose length of password you want between 8 to 128.
+2. Choose length of password you want.
+The length should be number and the range is between 8 to 128.

-3. You have to choose at least charactor types among lowercases, uppercase, numeric and special charactoers.
+3. You have to choose at least one charactor types among lowercases, uppercase, numeric and special characters.

 4. After select each types you want, you can see the password generated.